alan-chuan/ticket-viewer/README.md

    `$ pip install -r requirements.txt`

+5. Create a config.py file in the top level of the ticket-viewer directory.
+The file should contain the following strings:

+   `SUBDOMAIN = xxxxx`

+   `EMAIL = 'xxxxx'`

+   `PASSWORD = 'xxxxx'`

-5. Start the ticket viewer CLI application by running the following command:
+6. Start the ticket viewer CLI application by running the following command:

    `$ python3 app.py`